yarabramasta/http/README.md

 const CONTROLLERS_PATH = resolve(Deno.cwd(), './controllers');
 const controllers = [];

-// read all ts files with suffix "_controller"
+// read all ts files with _controller suffix
-// 'cause i'm too lazy to import it one by one :p for await (const file of Deno.readDir(CONTROLLERS_PATH)){
+// too lazy to import it one by one :p for await (const file of Deno.readDir(CONTROLLERS_PATH)){
-  // readonly file type, if not a file type then continue reading if (!file.isFile) continue;
+  // read only file, if not a file (e.g a subdirectory) then continue reading if (!file.isFile) continue;

-  // readonly file with suffix, if without it then continue reading if (!/[a-zA-Z]+_controller\.ts/.test(file.name)) continue;
+  // read only file with suffix, if without it then continue reading if (!/[a-zA-Z]+_controller\.ts/.test(file.name)) continue;

   // import all controllers module